BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Quivers and representations

 \section{Quivers and representations}

 A quiver is a directed graph, i.e. a pair of sets $Q_1$ and $Q_0$ of arrows and vertices, respectively, along with a pair of maps $s,t\colon Q_1\rightarrow Q_0$ taking an arrow to its source and target, respectively.
+We always assume that $Q_1$ and $Q_0$ are finite.

 We allow our quivers to have loops (i.e. 1-cycles).
 Let $Q_0^{\im}\subset Q_0$ be the subset of vertices supporting loops, which we call \emph{imaginary vertices}.
 We denote by $Q^{\real}\subset Q$ the quiver obtained by replacing $Q_0$ with $Q_0\setminus Q_0^{\im}$, and removing all arrows from $Q_1$ that have source or target in $Q_0^{\im}$.